archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 In the era of post-blogging, or microblogging, this project will explore early aughts Mormon mommy blogging culture, mediations of marriage, mothering, and feminine domesticity to historicize this period in relation to contemporary manifestations and trends of mommy influencing on social media platforms.

-Feminist scholars have emphasized that practices of mommy blogging and social media influencing are forms of affective digital labor [(Mäkinen 2020)](https://journals.sagepub.com/doi/10.1177/1461444820941196), we also emphasize that these mediated practices of Mormon mommy blogging in the early aughts not only are forms of socially reproductive labor but are ideologically productive as well [(Jarrett 2015)](https://www.routledge.com/Feminism-Labour-and-Digital-Media-The-Digital-Housewife/Jarrett/p/book/9781138575660).
 This project will identify connections and transitions to new media ecologies and new iterations of racialized, gendered domestic ideologies that share historic genealogies to digital media practices and structures pioneered by Mormon mommy bloggers.

 ---